-UC Davis policies on meal reimbursement and incidentals
+Refer to the information below on UC Davis policies for meal reimbursement and incidentals.

 - Meal reimbursement for Travel under 30 days within the lower 48 states is limited to $62 per day.

-- See Foreign travel section for information about Per Diems.
+- See Foreign travel section for information about daily maximum allowances.

 - Meal reimbursement is not a per diem and should only be claimed for the amount of actual expenses incurred (not to exceed $62).

 - There must be an overnight stay to claim meal reimbursement.

 - Alcohol is not permitted when charging the expense to a State or General Fund source.